iw1cgw/LoRa_APRSdroid/README.md

 <img src="https://github.com/iw1cgw/LoRa-APRSdroid/blob/main/img/main.jpg">
 <br>

-if you don't have a TTGO LoRa32 T-beam with integrated GPS receiver but you want to test the potential of APRS trackers with LoRa technology you can use this solution..
+If you don't have a TTGO LoRa32 T-beam with integrated GPS receiver but you want to test the potential of APRS trackers with LoRa technology you can use this solution..

 Source code is in src/main.cpp, compilated firmware is in /bin directory.

 Firmware configuration/customization is via TTY terminal (ex: Putty or Termite).

-Those who have problems with compiling from PlatformIO can directly download the already compiled .bin file and inoculate it with the usual tools (eg: 'ESP32 flash download tools' or my 'CGWloader' ) starting from the address 0x000.
+If you have problems with the compilation from PlatformIO you can directly download the compiled '.bin' file and inoculate it with the usual tools (eg: 'ESP32 flash download tools' or my 'CGW_loader' ) starting from the address 0x0000.

 Before running your station please check: